DanielSanRocha/elmo-tools/README.md

 ```

 Will try to access localhost:1234 until it reply an acceptable HTTP status code.
 Useful for checking if a service is up, for example.

+## TODOs

+1) Make it easier to run all commands inside a virtualenv (pyenv,poetry,venv...)
+2) All python code is linted with ruff.
+Enforce this in the repo.
+3) All bash code is linted with shfmt.
+Enforce this in the repo.
+4) Add a development guide.

 ## Acknowledgements